Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis: Model and Methods

-For computing the results shown in the next section, we used the open-source implementation of MaxEnt (including the preblur) of \cite{Kaufmann2019,Kaufmann2021}.
-In particular, the hyper-parameter $\alpha$ has been determined though the $\texttt{chi2kink}$ method of \cite{Kaufmann2019,Kaufmann2021} and references therein.
+For computing the results shown in the next section, we used the open-source implementation of MaxEnt (including the preblur) of \cite{Kaufmann2021}.
+In particular, the hyper-parameter $\alpha$ has been determined though the $\texttt{chi2kink}$ method of \cite{Kaufmann2021} and references therein.
 In \cref{eqn:MaxEnt1} $\sigma(\omega_n)$ is the QMC estimate of the error~\footnote{In general the covariance matrix can be obtained by a bootstrap algorithm (see for instance \cite{Kappl2020}).
 For our case this was however unfeasible.
 We used a constant for $\sigma(\mi \omega_n)$ instead.
 This corresponds to uncorrelated QMC noise in imaginary time (by Gaussian error propagation).
 Note also that using \texttt{chi2kink} for the hyper-parameter determination makes the MaxEnt result invariant under rescaling the error.}.
 As a default model $D(\omega)$ for the MaxEnt a constant has been assumed, after verifying that the final results do not appreciably change by using Lorenzian and Gaussian default models.

-\textit{Extraction of the maximally allowed peak width --} In order to distinguish the regions of the phase-diagram where \mbox{$C\neq 0$} from those where \mbox{$C=0$}, which is one of the main goals of our numerical study, it is crucial to verify whether the (full) QMC data set, {\sl including} the zeroth Matsubara frequency, can also be explained by regular contributions \textit{only}.
-In practice, one has to carefully check the effect of a finite blur-width on the fitting procedure: If the blur-width has little influence on the quality of the fit for \mbox{$b<a\pi T $} with e.g.~$a=0.5$, one should conclude that the obtained QMC data can also be explained in terms of a regular contribution only (i.e., $C=0$).
+\textit{Extraction of the maximally allowed peak width --} In order to distinguish the regions of the phase diagram where \mbox{$C\neq 0$} from those where \mbox{$C=0$}, which is one of the main goals of our numerical study, it is crucial to verify whether the (full) QMC data set, {\sl including} the zeroth Matsubara frequency, can also be explained by regular contributions \textit{only}.
+In practice, one has to carefully check the effect of a finite blur width on the fitting procedure: If the blur width has little influence on the quality of the fit for \mbox{$b<a\pi T $} with e.g.~$a=0.5$, one should conclude that the obtained QMC data can also be explained in terms of a regular contribution only (i.e., $C=0$).
 On a more quantitative perspective, by finding the point at which the smallest obtainable value of $\Bchi^2$ rises steeply, one can set a lower bound for the life-time of the excitations under consideration (spin-excitations in our case).